Chart Color Schemes

 Tuggerah - Kangy Angy has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 17 projects likely to affect this region.
-Notable projects include the M1 Pacific Motorway Tuggerah to Doyalson Widening, Warnervale Town Centre, Wyong South Sewage Treatment Plant Upgrade, and Tuggerah Precinct Activation - Westfield Redevelopment.
-The following list details those most relevant:.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 22 projects that could affect the region.
+Notable ones are: M1 Pacific Motorway Tuggerah to Doyalson Widening, Wyong South Sewage Treatment Plant Upgrade, Tuggerah Precinct Activation - Westfield Redevelopment, and Wyong Hospital Redevelopment - Stage 3.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.